At Openfield, we’re committed to protecting and respecting your privacy.

 Neither we, nor our Service Providers, will ever ask you for sensitive data, such as Credit Card information.

 Non-sensitive details (your email address, etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.
-To help protect the privacy of data and personally identifiable information you transmit through use of this Site, we maintain physical, technical and administrative safeguards.
+To help protect the privacy of data and personally identifiable information you transmit through use of the Services, we maintain physical, technical and administrative safeguards.
 We update and test our security technology on an ongoing basis.
 We restrict access to your personal data to those employees who need to know that information to provide benefits or services to you.
 In addition, we train our employees about the importance of confidentiality and maintaining the privacy and security of your information.
 We commit to taking appropriate disciplinary measures to enforce our employees’ privacy responsibilities.

 How you can access, update, transport, or delete your information?